gridai/grid-docs/docs/features/sessions/pause.md

 ## Pause a Session Using a Github Action

-When you are done with your work day, you can setup Github Action to pause your session.
+When you are not using your session, You can pause it using the Github Action.
 For example look at the [Github repository](https://github.com/sunitaprakash/grid-session-env).